cyjake/leoric/docs/associations.md

 //           items: [ Item { name: "Wirt's Leg" }, ... ],
 //           owner: User { name: 'Tyreal' } }
 ```

-This guide covers the association features of Leoric.
-After reading this guide, you will know:

-- How to declare assocations between models.
-- How to understand the various types of associations.

 ## Types of Associations